BankApp-project/auth/wiki/Implementation-Details.md

     - **`AuthenticationParametersProvider.java`**: Builds `AuthenticationParameters` for authentication verification by combining session data, passkey information, and configuration.
 It includes credential allowlists from session data to ensure only valid credentials are accepted for the authentication attempt.

+- **WebAuthn4J Configuration (`WebAuthn4jConfig.java`)**:
+    - **Purpose**: Provides centralized configuration for WebAuthn4J library components as Spring beans.
+    - **Key Beans**:
+        - `WebAuthnRegistrationManager`: Currently configured as a non-strict manager using `createNonStrictWebAuthnRegistrationManager()` for flexible validation during development.
+This can be replaced with stricter configuration for production environments.
+        - `WebAuthnAuthenticationManager`: Standard authentication manager for verifying authentication assertions.
+        - `ObjectConverter`: Provides JSON and CBOR converters required by WebAuthn4J for data serialization.
+    - **Benefits**: Proper dependency injection allows for easier testing, configuration management, and potential runtime switching between strict and non-strict validation modes.

 - **Data Mapping and Conversion**:
     - **`RegistrationDataMapper.java`**: Converts WebAuthn4J's `RegistrationData` into our domain `Passkey` model.
 This